this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 Toppers for dog food are all the rage right now.
 Freeze-dried, nutrient enriched, grain free, enticement, all sorts of toppers are on the market right now.
 I haven’t been paying them much attention because I was all feed real food and you don’t need toppers.
 Well, luckily a friend asked me about them as a starting point to feeding their dog better food.
 I realized then that I was a fool.
 Toppers are a great way to start down a path of proper doggo nutrition.
 What was I not thinking?

 First, What Are Dog Food Toppers

 Right now freeze-dried seem to be the most popular, but anything you add can be a topper.
 Wither it is a homemade bone broth to a Gravy Train sauce.
 This is where I got stuck on my raw feeding high horse.
-I always thought of toppers as the Gravy Train type, all fluff, and no nutritional value, instead of the beef broth type, real whole foods packed with all the vitamins a dogmom could ask for.
+I always thought of toppers as the Gravy Train type, all fluff, and no nutritional value, instead of the bone broth type, real whole foods packed with all the vitamins a dogmom could ask for.

 Next, Why Add Toppers